 To get a better insight into the lending environment, NMT spoke to Stuart Blair, debt finance director and Stephanie Kendall, associate director, growth & communications at OakNorth Bank.

 Despite the ongoing challenges, the bank has remained confident that there is appetite for growth and will continue to support clients as they weather this storm.

 Asking about how the lending landscape has changed for OakNorth, Stuart stated:

 ‘Over the last few months the focus has primarily been on supporting existing clients through the crisis.
 It is something that none of them have ever faced before.
 Working with them in partnership during the closure period has been a priority.

-‘While businesses have closed there has obviously been less revenue but still payments to made and some of those payments can’t be deferred.
+‘While businesses have closed there has obviously been less revenue but there are still payments to be made and some of those payments can’t be deferred.
 Therefore, it’s really been about us working out how we can help our clients get back to a new normal.

 ‘There’s been a lot of proactive work with the existing portfolio and our ability to access and analysis the loans quickly has allowed us to support our clients but even during this period we have been keen to support new clients as well.
 We are all about finding good management teams and the nursery sector remains one of our key focuses and we are delighted to speak to new businesses.’

 OakNorth Bank uses data to very quickly benchmark operators across the country and that helps the team with their decision making.
 True to the data it collects, the bank is also very relationship focused, aiming to help any business that has a secure plan and a strong management team.

 Speaking about the next 12 months, Stuart added: